Open topic with navigation

 n equals 0, the default length is 1.

-Note: Strings are stored within the entire data record for a row.
-CLOBs are stored in separate atomThe internal object structure representing all data in a NuoDB database.
+Strings are stored within the entire data record for a row.
+Character Large Objects (CLOBs) are stored in separate atomThe internal object structure representing all data and metadata in a NuoDB database.
 Atoms are self-coordinating objects that represent specific types of information (such as data, indexes, or schemas).
 Atoms are stored in memory on both TEs and SMs or serialized over the network and stored to disk by SMs.
 See also Storage Manager (SM).s.
 CLOBs are not versioned.
 So there is only one version at any one time for a CLOB field in a record.
 Strings have multiple versions tracking any changes to that particular field in a record.
 Strings are encoded in the table row record and is cloned every time it is updated.
 If you have a very large string which is updated often, the row record can become very large and cause network issues.
 CLOBs are stored as a dedicated data record with a pointer to the record in the table row record and updates to CLOBs do not result in large row records.
 As a result, the choice between using CLOBs and strings depends on the application access and update pattern.

 String literals are specified as single quoted strings.
 Example:

 SQL> CREATE TABLE tbl(x STRING);

 SQL> SELECT * FROM tbl; X --- abc

 SQL> SELECT * FROM tbl; X --- abc def

 Note: Since all NuoDB characters are Unicode characters, the